codex-academy/Nelisa/1_Process_the_data.md

 Nelisa would like to to determine:

-* The most popular product sold weekly
+* The most popular product sold each week;
-* The least popular product sold weekly
+* The least popular product sold each week;
-* The most popular category sold weekly
+* The most popular category sold each week;
-* The least popular category sold weekly
+* The least popular category sold each week.

 She is also been keeping track of the products she bought each week.

 She would also like to calculate:

-* The most profitable product for each week.
+* The most profitable product for each week;
 * The most profitable category for each week.

 Write a program that reads the files for each week and print the results to the screen in a format that can easily be sms'ed to her.